acafourek/acafourek.github.io/_pages/about.md

     <img class="mu-logo" src="/images/University_of_Missouri.svg" alt="Stacked MU logo for the University of Missouri" />
 </div>
 <div class="about-content about-text">
-    Graduated from the University of Missouri with a BA in Political Science, where I was also vice president of the Missouri Students Association '06-'07.
+    Graduated from the University of Missouri with a BA in Political Science, where I was also vice president of the Missouri Students Association.
 </div>